Diomede, Alaska: Health care and emergency services

 There is no hospital located on the island, and emergency services are limited due to the remoteness of the island.
 A city council-owned clinic operates in the laundromat building, providing basic health care.

 While other emergency services are provided by volunteers and a health aide, the fire and rescue service is provided by Diomede Volunteer Fire Department and First Responders.
 In case of a major health emergency, patients are airlifted to the mainland hospital in Nome, weather permitting.
 The closest law enforcement are dispatched from the Alaska State Troopers barracks on the mainland in Nome.

 Frozen ground and lack of soil on the rocky island prevents digging graves, so rocks are piled on top of the burial sites instead.

 On November 7, 2009, it was announced that one inhabitant was infected with H1N1 swine flu.

+Businesses

+The island contains no restaurants or hotels, with the only business being the Diomede Native Store, a small grocery store.

 Economy

 Employment

 Employment on the island is mostly limited to the city, post office, and school.
 There have been a few seasonal jobs, such as mining and construction, but recently these have been in decline.
 The Diomede people are excellent ivory carvers and the city serves as a wholesale agent for the ivory.
 The inhabitants also hunt whales during spring from openings in the sea ice.
 Whaling largely ceased from the middle to late 20th century, before resuming again in 1999.